MaximKudriavtsev/tindrgram/README.md

-# tindrgram
+# Tindrgram

-The Tindrgram application
+The Tindrgram is application that can help you to find events around your location